Doing Business in Indonesia

 Time is fast becoming a scarce commodity, also in modern Indonesia.
 Yet, you will need lots of time in getting to know your Indonesian business partners: building up a strong personal relationship with them is considered more important than the deal itself.

 The bottom line is: become friends.
-Doing business successfully without being friends is one of the most difficult things to accomplish.
+Doing business successfully without being friends is one of the most difficult feats to accomplish.

-In Indonesia it is not done, in general, to be blunt or too direct.
-As part of your first-time business meeting in Indonesia it is not a bad idea to invest time and money in a cross-cultural training.
-If it is a good training program you will be introduced to the notion of tidak enak (not nice, not tasty and also doesn't feel good).
+In general, it is not done to be blunt or too direct.
+In preparation of your first-time business meeting in Indonesia it is not a bad idea to invest time and money in a cross-cultural training.
+If it is a good training program you will be introduced to the notion of tidak enak (not nice, not tasty and also 'doesn't feel good').
 Indonesians often feel that it doesn't feel good to say what is on their mind.
-It might offend the other party and make him or her loose face.
+It might offend the other party and make him or her lose face.
 The result is that you may think the deal is done, while in fact your partner is not in full agreement with all the terms.
 You will find out later when those parts of the agreement are ignored or cause problems.

 From your part it is good to hold on to being as outspoken and direct as you would be in a business meeting at home.

-It is absolutely impossible to fly in, do a quick deal and fly home again before the weekend.
+There is no way to fly in, do a quick deal and fly home again before the weekend.
 The result will be very disappointing.

-More on this topic in our recommended travel and culture book Enjoying Indonesia
+More on this topic in our free travel and culture ebook Enjoying Indonesia.

 Contracts

 Any contract is only a number of sheets of paper.
-Although officially signed on meterai (tax stamps), in essence they remain just that: paper.
+Although officially signed on meterai (tax stamps), in essence it remains just that: paper.

 To ensure that the deal goes as agreed you need to rely not only on the personal relationship you have cultivated with your business partners, but also on frequent follow-ups.